 Centennial Park Big Band Dances

 Big Band Dance is a free event in Centennial Park that kicks off every Saturday night from June through August.
 A variety of free dance lessons are taught at 7 p.m. and 8:30 p.m. for those who want some guidance, and then live music plays from 7:30 p.m. to 10 p.m for open dancing.
 After dancing up an appetite, food trucks are available around the park to pick up a snack.
-If you don't feel like dancing, bring a lawn chair and come enjoy the live music.
+If you don't feel like dancing, bring a lawn chair and come enjoy live music.

 The Chet Atkins Appreciation Society (CAAS) has grown into one of the largest guitar-related fan clubs in the world, celebrating the late guitar legend Chet Atkins.
 Since 1985, this four-day convention is held each year in Nashville, Tennessee during the second week of July.
 Fans of Chet and guitar aficionados will enjoy this event of concerts, networking, workshops, and more.

 The annual Mule and Donkey Show, hosted by the Tennessee Walking Horse group, brings three days of quality mules and donkey competitions and family fun to this equestrian event.
-The show is normally held the weekend after Fourth of July in Shelbyville, TN, about an hour outside of Nashville.
+The show is normally held the weekend after Fourth of July in Shelbyville, Tennessee, about an hour outside of Nashville.

 Music City Brewers Festival